RPGs are not about Combat

 Most of the best RPG moments happen between fights, when players are forced to make hard decisions with no easy answers.
-Instead of just throwing stronger enemies at them, try presenting moral dilemmas where the players can’t save everyone and everything and must make a difficult choice.
+Instead of throwing stronger enemies at them, present moral dilemmas where the players can’t save everyone and everything and must make a difficult choice.

 Uncertain consequences can also create tension—should they act now or wait?
 Either option might make things worse.
 And sometimes, a victory itself comes at a cost.
 They may have won the battle, but what did they have to sacrifice?